-Haul Units
+Transport Units

-- 1. Visually divide the haul unit into approximately four equal quadrants. - 2.
-Identify one sampling location in each quadrant. - 3.
+- 1. Visually divide the transport unit into approximately four equal quadrants. - 1.
+Identify one sampling location in each quadrant. - 2.
 Dig down and remove approximately 0.3 m (1 ft.) of material to avoid surface segregation.
-Obtain each increment from below this level. - 4.
+Obtain each increment from below this level. - 3.
 Combine the increments to form a sample of the required size.